factopolis/factopolis/content/claim/trump-didnt-know-steve-bannon.md

 summary: They Met in 2011
 checks:
   - checker: new-york-times
-    shortQuote: They Met in 2011
+    short: They Met in 2011
     quote:
       David Bossie, a conservative activist who worked with Mr. Bannon on a series of films, made the introduction.
 “They definitely